-Reviews from first edition:
+Review from first edition:

 The result is a very clear, precise, concise, carefully researched, well written and authoritative publication.
 It provides a very well thought [out] guide to the most relevant issues faced when dealing with intellectual property protection of electronics and software.

-An extremely handy book for IP practitioners since it discusses the most useful and the hottest IP issues relevant in the field.
+Review from first edition: An extremely handy book for IP practitioners since it discusses the most useful and the hottest IP issues relevant in the field.
 As a patent litigator from China, I found the chapter for China accurate and helpful and I became more familiar with IP protection and enforcement in other jurisdictions.